tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 certificates, a compression profile can specify a dictionary of "known certificates" that effectively acts as a compression dictionary on certificates.

-A known certicates object is a JSON dictionary whose keys are strings containing hex-encoded compressed values.
+A known certificates object is a JSON dictionary whose keys are strings containing hex-encoded compressed values.
 The corresponding values are hex-encoded strings representing the uncompressed values.
 For example: